 - Are they very focused on results or do they care more about how change may impact on people?

 Step 3.
 Flex to Get the Best

 So what is this all about?
 Does it matter that we are different and have different ways of working, surely variety is the spice of life?
 Well it is, but the more awareness you have of yourself and the people you surround yourself with, the better chance you have of working together in a way that is the most productive and effective for all of you.
 This will help to influence people to your way of thinking or just simply playing to their strengths.
-Flexing your style, not changing your personality, can help you to have better working relationships and as well as more healthy relationships outside of work.
+Flexing your style and not changing your personality are ways to improve work relationships and as well as more healthy relationships outside of work.

 So how do you ‘flex your style’? – To find out more about this and making sustainable behavioural change, contact us here at PDW Group to chat things through and let us see how we can flex our style to help you!